Multiple Dockers Each with a Single Workload

 With the mapping between index and module ID, you can set HABANA_VISIBLE_DEVICES properly with the guidelines below:

-• Mount two Gaudi processors or four Gaudi processors in the Docker container.
+• Mount two or four Gaudi processors in the Docker container.
 Though using partial Gaudi in a distributed workload is possible, only 2-Gaudi and 4-Gaudi scenarios are supported.
 It is highly recommended to set module ID in HABANA_VISIBLE_MODULES using the combinations listed below:

 • 2-Gaudi: “0,1”, “2,3”, “4,5” or “6,7”